 Earnist is a premium WordPress plugin that lets you add, manage, and beautifully display your affiliate links from any affiliate program, including Amazon Associates!
 They help your affiliate links stand out.
 Each Earnist affiliate link includes a product photo, description, and an accurate price.
 This transparency and design helps increase conversion rates and commissions.

 Earnist also lets you search and add affiliate links from your inventory right in the WordPress editor.
 You can add a simple text link or a display box that makes your links stand out in the posts.

 So, now that you know everything there is to know about how to add Amazon affiliate links to WordPress, what will you do with this information?
+Just save a little money on Amazon?
 Will you start out small and embed promotional product links into your blog content?
 Will you be adventurous and launch your own Amazon affiliate store?
 Or are you concerned about the use of too many affiliate links affecting site speed?

 Whatever you choose to do with this monetization and marketing technique, take time to plan your strategy.
 While it is very easy to get started and to add Amazon affiliate links to WordPress, the key to success is in how well you execute those links and promote them to your visitors.
 Referral marketing takes time to excel at, so be patient and don't give up!